 Hard Times at Grand Central

 The court battle lasted for almost 10 years.
-Thanks to concerned citizens and city leaders, including Jacqueline Kennedy Onassis, the development plans were thwarted (after the lawsuit went all the way to the Supreme Court).
+Thanks to concerned citizens and city leaders, including Jacqueline Kennedy Onassis, the development plans were eventually thwarted, but only after the lawsuit went all the way to the Supreme Court.

 A New Beginning for Grand Central